otterize/intents-operator/README.md

 * `make build` to compile the go code.
 * `make deploy` to generate Kubernetes Deployment object which deploys the project to your local cluster.

+To create a local Docker image, execute `make docker-build-local`, and deploy it to your local cluster using `make deploy-local`.
+For utilizing the locally built Docker image on Minikube running on a VM like macOS arm64, use `make minikube-push`.

 ## Contributing
 1. Feel free to fork and open a pull request!
 Include tests and document your code in [Godoc style](https://go.dev/blog/godoc)
 2. In your pull request, please refer to an existing issue or open a new one.